Attorney Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for attorney roles in New Mexico?

-The H-1B is the most common visa category for attorneys in New Mexico, as the role meets the specialty occupation requirement given its standard requirement of a Juris Doctor degree.
+The H-1B visa is the most common visa category for attorneys in New Mexico, as the role meets the specialty occupation requirement given its standard requirement of a Juris Doctor degree.
 TN visas are available to Canadian and Mexican nationals qualifying under the NAFTA successor agreement.
 O-1A petitions are used for attorneys with demonstrated exceptional ability, particularly those with published scholarship or high-profile litigation records.

 Which cities in New Mexico have the most attorney sponsorship jobs?